-Another thing to keep an eye out for during your Easter weekend in Barcelona is the ultimate of all Catalan dishes: calçots.
+Another thing to keep an eye out for during your Easter break is the ultimate of all Catalan dishes: calçots.
 These massive spring onions are barbecued and served with a tangy red pepper and garlic based sauce called romesco.

 Get at Me in the Comments Below

 Is there anything I missed?
 Let me know.